disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 *
 ```

-To run the parallel version, we need to specify the complete path to the ORCA
+For parallel runs, use the full path to the ORCA executable (replace
-executable.
-In this case, use the following command (replace `<username>` with
-your actual macOS username):
+`<username>` with your macOS username):

 ```shell {lineNos = false}
 $ /Users/<username>/Library/orca_6_0_0/orca water.inp